-With the NordicTrack SpaceSaver SE9i elliptical you get a huge 7 inch Smart HD touchscreen display that has been fully enabled with web capabilities to allow the user to have an online experience.
+With the NordicTrack SpaceSaver SE9i elliptical you get a bright 7 inch Smart HD touchscreen display that shows you all of your workout stats in real time.

 Let's take a look at some of the important specs....